 A salad is what you make it.
 Jell-O, Caesar, pasta and Waldorf (note: includes marshmallows and mayonnaise) all match the dish’s very pliable definition in their own way.

 Her recipes both in the book and on her blog prove that this formula’s as reliable as any in crafting a “salad.”
-Most recently there’s her eggplant with turmeric-tahini yogurt, inspired by the current seasonal availability.
-On the day we met in June, she sent me home with asparagus and golden beets with farro, sage and lemon brown butter as well as some sugar snap peas (unexpectedly versatile when sliced thin) with radish and spelt grains.
+There’s her eggplant with turmeric-tahini yogurt, inspired by the current seasonal availability.
+On the day we met in June 2017, she sent me home with asparagus and golden beets with farro, sage and lemon brown butter as well as some sugar snap peas (unexpectedly versatile when sliced thin) with radish and spelt grains.
 I intentionally stretched those delicious salads over several meals.

 Both recipes are in Neighborhood, which in addition to being an ode to Brooklyn, is chock-full of useful kitchen knowledge reflective of McKinnon’s longtime vegetarianism and obvious love of cooking.
 One section that struck me as particularly inventive was her take on what to do with the perennial problem of leftover salad; we’ve all got it, and at least her answers are more obvious and enticing than you might think—heed her tips below.